-ADSA also maintains that it can change and influence Big Food nutrition attitudes and information from within.
-ADSA has even queried (on Twitter) that “The real question is: “Why should we not engage with Big Food?
-Should we leave big food up to their own devices?”
+ADSA also maintains that it can influence Big Food positively from within.
+It has even suggested (on Twitter) that the real question is: “Why should we not engage with Big Food?”

-At best, that can seem naive; at worst a cynical rationalisation for an unhealthy collaboration.
-Put another way, it’s a spin on the collaboration that lies at the heart of the ties between dietetic associations and Big Food worldwide, and growing global concern about the negative effects these ties have on people’s health.
+At best, that can seem naive.
+At worst, it’s a cynical rationalisation for an unhealthy relationship.
+Put another way, it’s a spin on the collaboration at the heart of dietetic associations, Big Food and Big Soft Drinks.
+This has spawned growing global concerns about negative effects on people’s health.

-However, ADSA has not been able to answer the real Big question: why is Big Food so interested in partnering with ADSA?
+ADSA has also not been able to answer the really big question: Why is Big Food so interested in partnering with ADSA?

-For Big Food, the rising obesity rates and non-communicable diseases (NCDs) present a complication, an uncomfortable PR challenge, since research implicates their products as the cause of many of our modern diseases.
-At the same time, Big Food has a duty to their shareholders to make money and work hard to sell more products, particularly to emerging markets.
+For Big Food, the rising obesity rates and NCDs present an uncomfortable PR challenge.
+At the same time, Big Food has a duty to shareholders to make profits and to sell more products.
+That’s particularly the case in emerging markets.

 — I Quit Sugar (@IQuitSugar) September 7, 2016

-Many unhealthy products are very profitable.
-Over the past decade sales of packaged foods around the world have jumped by 92%, to $2.2 trillion in 2014, the research outfit, Euromonitor estimated.
+Many unhealthy products are hugely profitable.
+Over the past decade sales of packaged foods globally have jumped by 92%, to $2.2 trillion in 2014, according to Euromonitor.

-“The food companies themselves are hooked on salt, sugar and fat,” wrote Michael Moss, the Pulitzer Prize-winning New York Times journalist who spent three years researching his book Salt, Sugar, Fat.
+“The food companies themselves are hooked on salt, sugar and fat,” wrote Michael Moss, the Pulitzer Prize-winning New York Times journalist.
+Moss spent three years researching his book Salt, Sugar, Fat.

 “Their relentless drive to achieve the greatest allure for the lowest possible cost has drawn them, inexorably, to these three ingredients time and time again.
-The industry has boxed itself in.”
+The industry has boxed itself in,” he wrote.

-One of those ways is to use dietitians and dietetic associations to promote these health-washed products.
-To do that, they need to make sure that their brand is perceived by RDs as promotion worthy, and the don’t mind spending a lot of money to achieve that aim.
+One way is to use dietitians and dietetic associations to promote these products.
+To do that, they need to make sure that dietitians perceive their brand as promotion worthy.
+Thus, they don’t mind spending a lot of money to achieve that aim.

-Let’s look at the ingredients of the Special K bar, not to say that any of the other bars are any healthier but we are focusing on Kellogg’s since it is a “Gold Sponsor” of the ADSA.
+Let’s look at the ingredients of the Special K bar since Kellogg’s is a “Gold Sponsor” of ADSA.
+Of course, that’s not to suggest that any of the other bars are any healthier.

-The Special K Red Berries Bar (the only other choice on the Kellogg’s website was a Special K milk chocolate bar): A Kellogg’s Special K cereal (45%) (Rice, Wholewheat (Gluten), Sugar, Barley (Gluten), Malted barley flour (Gluten), Barley malt flavouring (Gluten), Salt, Vitamin C, Niacin, Iron, Vitamin B6, Vitamin B2, Vitamin B1, Folic acid, Vitamin B12), Glucose syrup, Cranberry fruit pieces (12%) (Cranberries, Pineapple syrup, Pineapple juice concentrate), Fructose, Sugar, Dextrose, Humectant (Sorbitol, Glycerol), Skimmed milk powder (Cow’s milk), Milk whey powder (Cow’s milk), Flavourings, Citric acid, Calcium carbonate, Lactose (from milk) (Cow’s milk), Emulsifier (Soy lecithin) (Soybean), Antioxidant (E320).
+The Special K Red Berries Bar: A Kellogg’s Special K cereal (45%) (Rice, Wholewheat (Gluten), Sugar, Barley (Gluten), Malted barley flour (Gluten), Barley malt flavouring (Gluten), Salt, Vitamin C, Niacin, Iron, Vitamin B6, Vitamin B2, Vitamin B1, Folic acid, Vitamin B12), Glucose syrup, Cranberry fruit pieces (12%) (Cranberries, Pineapple syrup, Pineapple juice concentrate), Fructose, Sugar, Dextrose, Humectant (Sorbitol, Glycerol), Skimmed milk powder (Cow’s milk), Milk whey powder (Cow’s milk), Flavourings, Citric acid, Calcium carbonate, Lactose (from milk) (Cow’s milk), Emulsifier (Soy lecithin) (Soybean), Antioxidant (E320).

-The sugar content alone is alarming, not to mention the fact that this is a highly processed product and includes artificial sweeteners.
-It also does not mention which ‘flavourings’ are used.
-You can certainly see why RDs credibility is at risk when they list products like these under “healthy bars”.
-There’s not much about this product that is even real when it comes to “real food”, close to its natural state.
+The sugar content alone is alarming but there’s not much about this product that is even close to “real food”.
+It is highly processed and includes artificial sweeteners.
+It also does not mention which “flavourings” producers have used.
+Consequently, dietitians put their credibility is at risk when they list such products under “healthy bars”.

-ADSA regularly maintains that promoting processed cereal bars with added sugar to sporty children as a source of energy is backed by science.
-UNICEF’s The Facts for Life public consultation document states, “that if nutrition or health claims are to be made, they should not be selective in the information they provide.
-They must contain all relevant information, for example, about the content of what may be considered healthy ingredients, as well as unhealthy ingredients.
+ADSA regularly maintains that there is evidence to support processed cereal bars with added sugar to sporty children as a source of energy.
+UNICEF’s The Facts for Life public consultation document disagrees.
+It states that anyone making nutrition or health claims for products should not provide selective information.
+Products must contain all relevant information, including on what some may consider unhealthy ingredients.

-“For example, to suggest a food is a rich source of a nutrient, but not to mention that the food also contains excessive amounts of fats, or salt, or added sugar is misleading.”
+“For example, to suggest a food is a rich source of a nutrient but (to omit) that it also contains excessive amounts of fats, or salt, or added sugar is misleading.”

-Another trick is to be viewed as being healthy by association, which is probably why Kellogg’s were one of the sponsors of the 2014 Nutritional Congress in Johannesburg, hosted by the Nutrition Society of South Africa (NSSA) and ADSA.
+Another trick is for companies to position themselves as healthy by association.
+That’s probably why Kellogg’s was sponsors of the 2014 Nutritional Congress in Johannesburg that Nutrition Society of South Africa (NSSA) and ADSA hosted.